ahartloper/UVC_MatMod/README.md

 ## Usage

 Specific instructions for use are provided in each of the Abaqus and OpenSees directories.
-The examples used to validate the implementations are provided in both the `Abaqus/testing` and `OpenSees/testing` directores.
+The examples used to validate the implementations are provided in both the `Abaqus/testing` and `OpenSees/testing` directories.

 ## Contributing